- Ethics of political violence

-My future research plans include exploring the implications of this account of war crimes for theories of legal responsibility of war crimes,and for theories regarding the punishment of war crimes.
-I am particularly interested in the intersection between philosophical theories on responsibility and punishment with real-world institutional practices in these areas.
+Her future research plans include exploring the implications of this account of war crimes for theories of legal responsibility of war crimes,and for theories regarding the punishment of war crimes.
+She is particularly interested in the intersection between philosophical theories on responsibility and punishment with real-world institutional practices in these areas.

-I regularly teach Current Moral Problems (PHIL 130), Health Care Ethics (PHIL 331), and Ethical Theory (PHIL 321).
-I have also taught a Capstone course (PHIL 480) on the topic of torture, terrorism and the state, and a Capstone course on the concept of evil.
+Dr. Wolfendale regularly teaches Current Moral Problems (PHIL 130), Health Care Ethics (PHIL 331), and Ethical Theory (PHIL 321).
+She has also taught a Capstone course (PHIL 480) on the topic of torture, terrorism and the state, and a Capstone course on the concept of evil.

 Torture and the Military Profession (Basingstoke, UK: Palgrave-Macmillan, 2007)